 If a Freebie Is Too Good to Be True, It Probably Is

 Most freebies are only worth a few dollars, with the occasion one that's a bit more.
 However, you will never get a car, house, or large value gift card for free—these are all freebie scams.

 A popular freebie scam on the internet is for gift cards to popular stores or restaurants up to $500.
 You may see these in your email, as ads on websites, or your friends sharing them on social media.
 These are freebie scams, and you shouldn't request them.
 They'll sell your personal information and you'll never receive the gift card.

 Get Your Freebies From Reliable Websites

-Big companies such as Walmart and Kraft give out a lot of sample freebies.
+Some big companies give out a lot of sample freebies.
 They want you to try their products, hoping you'll then go out and buy them.
-These big companies have the money to give out free samples.
-When a freebie for a Kraft product is offered, make sure that it's from the Kraft website.
+These companies have the money to give out free samples.
+When a freebie for one of their products is offered, make sure that it's from their official website.
 You're never going to get a freebie that a website doesn't really have to give out.

 Smaller businesses do occasionally give out freebies.
 These are mostly low-cost items such as pens or magnets.
 If you see one that's over $5 in value offered by a company that you've never heard of, it's best to avoid.

 While you want to make sure you're requesting freebies from a reliable website, you should also make sure you're finding your freebies on a reliable freebie site.
 Freebie communities are great because people will post and openly discuss deals, helping everyone avoid freebie scams.

 When I see a freebie from a website I don't know, I ask myself, "Why is this company sending out freebies"?
 It makes sense only if they want to make money off of it in the future, such as hoping you'll buy the full-sized product.